Interested in little athletics? Have a look at our information booklet

 How do I find out if competition is cancelled?

 Drainage facilities at Edithvale Reserve are excellent and generally only the most severe conditions (e.g. continuous rain) results in a cancellation of the day’s competition.
 If the grass surface or jumps pits are overly wet, then hurdles and jump events may be delayed or cancelled, to reduce the chance of injury.
-In the event of a delay or cancellation, we will post updates on the home page of our main website, on our mobile optimised website and post a message on Facebook and Twitter.
+In the event of a delay or cancellation, we will post updates on the home page of our main website, on our Facebook and Twitter.